tmobrist/DeepPortfolioOptimization/README.md

-This is the orinal implementation of our paper, A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)), together with a toolkit of portfolio management research.
+This is the implementation of the master thesis Some Aspects of Deep Portfolio Optimization.

-* The deep reinforcement learning framework is the core part of the library.
-The method is basically the policy gradient on immediate reward.
- One can config the topology, training method or input data in a separate json file.
-The training process will be record and user could visualize the training using tensorboard.
-* Also, result summary and parallel training are allowed for better hyper-parameters optimization.
-* The financial-model-based portfolio management algorithms are also embedded in this library for comparision purpose, whose implementation is based on Li and Hoi's toolkit [OLPS](https://github.com/OLPS/OLPS).

-## Differences between article version
-Note that this library is a part of our main project, which is several versions beyond the article described.

-* In this version, some technical bugs has been fixed and there are also some improvement in hyper-parameters and engineering.
-  * The most important bug in the arxiv v2 article is the test time span mentioned in the article is about 30% shorter than the real one.
-And thus the volumn average interval(for asset selection) overlapped with the backtest data.
-* With new hyper-parameters, users can train the model in a very fast pace.(less than 30 mins)
-* All updates will be incorporated into future versions of the article.
-* Original versioning history,  and internal discussions, including some in-code comments, are removed in this open-sourced edition.
-These contains our unimplemented ideas, some of which will very likely become the foundations of our future publications
+Zhengyao Jiang, Dixing Xu and Jinjun Liang puplished at the end of June 2017 A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem [arXiv:1706.10059] in which they presented a full exploitation deterministic deep on-policy gradient reinforcement learning system.
+The reinforcement learning agent of this system selects and manages a portfolio of various cryptocurrencies.
+In this thesis we analyze the impact of different input features to the deep neural network, a method to pretrain the deep neural network and different data normalization schemes on the policy function of the reinforcement learning agent.
+The analysis is done by considering the accumulative portfolio value over time, the sharpe ratio, the maximum drawdown and the portfolio weights.
+The different reinforcement learning systems are tested on two different data sets.
+The first data set represents a bull market and the second data set is a bearish market containing a market crash.
+The results of the analysis show that the mentioned modifications to the reinforcement learning system cause a significant change in the investment philosophy of the artificial portfolio manager.

 ## Platform Support
 Python 3.5+ in windows and Python 2.7+/3.5+ in linux are supported.